-2. Application of Section 57(a)(1) and (2) to Applicants.
+2. Application of Section 57(a)(I) and (2) to Applicants.
 Triangle is a person related to each of TMF and SBIC II in a manner described in Section 57(b) because of its direct ownership of all the limited partnership interests in each of TMF and SBIC II and its indirect ownership of all of the general partnership interests in the General Partner and GP II through its 100% ownership of the General Partner and GP II.
 Triangle would be a person related to any future Subsidiaries in a manner described in Section 57(b) because it will, either directly or indirectly, own more than 99.9% of the voting securities of each Subsidiary.
 SBIC II and TMF would also each be a person related to each other in a manner described in Section 57(b) because each is deemed to be under the control of Triangle and thus under common control.
 Each future Subsidiary would also each be a person related to each other Subsidiary in a manner described in Section 57(b) as long as they remain under the common control of Triangle.

 With respect to the prohibitions of Sections 57(a)(1) and (2), every purchase or sale transaction between Triangle and any Subsidiary and every purchase or sale transaction between two or more Subsidiaries must be analyzed from the point of view of each participant including, if applicable, TMF as a Subsidiary that is a BDC.
 As currently contemplated by the Applicants, there may be circumstances when it is in the interest of Triangle and/or TMF that one or more of Triangle, TMF, SBIC II or any future Subsidiary would purchase all or a portion of the portfolio investments held by one of the others in order to enhance the liquidity of the selling company or for other reasons, subject in each case to the requirements of the SBA and the regulations thereunder, as applicable.
-In addition, there may be circumstances when it is in the interest of Triangle and/or TMF for a Subsidiary to invest in securities of an issuer that may be deemed to be a person related to either Triangle or TMF in a manner described in Section 57(b), or for Triangle to invest in securities of an issuer that may be deemed to be related to Triangle or a Subsidiary as a result of either Triangle's or such Subsidiaries' ownership of more than 25% of the portfolio company is voting securities.
-Similarly, it may be desirable for a Subsidiary to invest in securities of an issuer that may be deemed to be a person related to another Subsidiary as a result of either Triangle's or such Subsidiaries' ownership of more than 25% of the portfolio company is voting securities.
-Similarly, it may be desirable for a Subsidiary to invest in securities of an issuer that may be deemed to be a person related to another Subsidiary as a result of either Triangle's or such Subsidiaries' ownership of more than 25% of the portfolio company is voting securities.
+In addition, there may be circumstances when it is in the interest of Triangle and/or TMF for a Subsidiary to invest in securities of an issuer that may be deemed to be a person related to either Triangle or TMF in a manner described in Section 57(b), or for Triangle to invest in securities of an issuer that may be deemed to be a person related to a Subsidiary in a manner described in Section 57(b), as in the case of a portfolio company deemed to be related to Triangle or a Subsidiary as a result of either Triangle's or such Subsidiaries' ownership of more than 25% of the portfolio company's voting securities.
+Similarly, it may be desirable for a Subsidiary to invest in securities of an issuer that may be deemed to be a person related to another Subsidiary to invest in securities of an issuer that may be deemed to be a person related to either Triangle's or such Subsidiaries' ownership of more than 25% of the portfolio company's voting securities.
 Similarly, it may be desirable for a Subsidiary to invest in securities of an issuer that may be deemed to be a person related to another Subsidiary in a manner described in Section 57(b).

 If Triangle were to engage in these activities other than through a subsidiary, transactions with affiliated portfolio companies whether controlled or not controlled, would be permissible without Commission approval by virtue of Rule 57b-1.
-The Commission made this clear in Investment Company Act Release 11493 (December 16, 1980) where, in adopting Rule 57b-1, it stated in relevant part:
+The Commission made this clear in Investment Company Act Release 11493 (December 16, 1980) where, in adopting Rule 57b-I, it stated in relevant part: